ethpm/py-ethpm/README.md

 ## Web3

 The `Package` object will function much like the `Contract` class provided by `web3`.
-Rather than instantiating the base class provided by `erc190`, you will instead use a `classmethod` which generates a new `Package` class for a given lockfile.
+Rather than instantiating the base class provided by `ethpm`, you will instead use a `classmethod` which generates a new `Package` class for a given lockfile.

 ```python
 OwnedPackage = BasePackage.factory('/path/to/owned-v1.0.0.json')